Rieyanshi/automated-brain-tumor/README.md

 ## About

-Model to segment brain tumorsfrom 2D Magnetic Resonance brain Images by a convolutional neural network (CNN) algorithm..
+Model to segment brain tumors from 2D Magnetic Resonance brain Images by a convolutional neural network (CNN) algorithm.

 ## Technologies Used